rhinokul/Quick-User-Manager/readme.txt

 It lets you customize your website by adding a front-end menu for all your users, giving them a more flexible way to modify their user profile or register new users (front-end user registration).
-Users with administrator rights can customize basic user fields or add custom user fields to the front-end forms.
+Users with administrator rights can customize basic user fields or add custom user fields to the front-end forms, email to the user(s) or users group.

 To achieve this, simply create a new page and give it an intuitive name(i.e. Edit Profile).
 Now all you need to do is add the following shortcode: [qum-edit-profile].